 Coulter served in leadership roles for numerous civic organizations, including campaign chairman of the United Way of Norman, president of the Norman Rotary Club, district governor of Rotary District 5770, chairman of the Cleveland County Chapter of the American Red Cross and president of the Norman Chamber of Commerce.

-Coulter passed away earlier this year following a long illness.
+Coulter died in January 2013 following a long illness.
 He and his wife, Sheryl, were married for 49 years, and they have three sons, Mike, John and Kelly, and five grandsons.